TimDiekmann/alloc-wg/README.md

   Issue: [rust-lang/wg-allocators#9](https://github.com/rust-lang/wg-allocators/issues/9)

-- The allocators has to be associated with [`BuildAlloc`].
+- The allocators has to be associated with [`BuildAllocRef`].
 It is related to the allocator traits similar how [`BuildHasher`] is related to [`Hasher`].
 Although the signatures are different, it makes an even more flexible allocator design possible.